 Prototype testing is a crucial aspect of the design and product development phase.
 Depending on the sort of product, where you are in the development process, your objectives, and the resources available, you can test your prototype in various ways.
 Companies build prototypes using tools like Figma, ProtoP, and After Effects.
 These tools are primarily used to create a clickable prototype of your product.

-A landing page is a standalone web page designed with a particular marketing objective in mind.
+A landing page performance is a standalone web page designed with a particular marketing objective in mind.
 It is a simple website with a "purchase" or "subscription" button and a brief product description.
 There are several benefits of using a landing page which include:

 Always remember, to efficiently use the method, you must know whom you should target.
 You can analyze your target market by using ICP targeting.